 The Corporation maintains a self-insurance plan for employee health insurance.
-The Corporation has accrued \$509,000 as of June 30, 2015 and 2014 for estimated claims incurred but not reported, which are included in accrued payroll benefits.
+The Corporation has accrued \$484,000 and \$509,000 as of June 30, 2016 and 2015, respectively, for estimated claims incurred but not reported, which are included in accrued payroll benefits.